angystallone/ProbShakemaps/README.md

 **PROB_TOOLS**

-`ProbShakemap` comes with three different tools to generate Probabilistic Shakemaps: 'GetStatistics', 'GetDistributions' and 'EnsemblePlot'.
+`ProbShakemap` comes with three different tools to generate Probabilistic Shakemaps: `GetStatistics`, `GetDistributions` and `EnsemblePlot`.
 Probabilistic Shakemaps represent different products for visualizing and summarizing the ground-motion predictive distribution at the POIs.

-**TOOL: 'GetStatistics'**
+**TOOL: GetStatistics**

 * Calculates and save statistics ('Mean','Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90').
-If the user does not provide a file with scenarios weights, the scenarios are considered equally probable.
+If you do not provide a file with scenarios weights, the scenarios are considered equally probable.
 * Plots the calculated statistics at all the selected POIs.

 ```bash